 You are expected to attend the lab section for which you are registered.
 If you miss your lab, notify your instructor immediately by e-mail.
 You must have a valid, documented excuse for missing your regular lab section to be allowed to make up a lab without penalty.
 The validity of excuses for missed labs or assignments will be determined by your instructor.
 If you do not have documentation for missing your lab, you may be given the opportunity to makeup assignments of graded materials at the discretion of your instructor.
-This work will be done outside of the laboratory and will be penalized 20% of the total points.
-In this case, missed quizzes cannot be made up.
+This work will be penalized 20% of the total points.
 Missed labs generally must be made up within the same week.
 If you know in advance that you are unable to make your regular sections, contact your lab TA earlier in the week.